 Observational studies have indicated that in about one third of cases PASC can be associated with cardiovascular (CV) autonomic dysfunction including postural orthostatic tachycardia syndrome, inappropriate sinus tachycardia, orthostatic hypotension, reflex syncope and microvascular dysfunction.
 The presence of CV autonomic dysfunction in PASC is important to detect since although frequently overlooked, it may be effectively treated in contrast to many other Long COVID-related symptoms.

-This webinar will highlight CV dysautonomia as a specific sequalae of acute COVID-19 and will guide the audience in the diagnostic work-up of PASC patients with suspected cardiovascular complications.
+This webinar highlights CV dysautonomia as a specific sequalae of acute COVID-19 and guides the audience in the diagnostic work-up of PASC patients with suspected cardiovascular complications.

 Key Topics Include:

 - Understanding of the longer term effects of SARS-CoV-2 infection in Long COVID